razorpay/razorpay-ruby/README.md

 # that the purchase was correctly done and not tampered
 ```

-You can handle refunds using the following constructs:
+You can refund a payment via the following:

 ```rb
 Razorpay::Payment.fetch("payment_id").refund({amount:500})
 refunds = Razorpay::Payment.fetch("payment_id").refunds
 ```

-Refunds can also be handled without fetching payments:
+A payment can also be refunded without fetching it:
 ```rb
 refund = Razorpay::Refund.create(payment_id:"payment_id")
 Razorpay::Refund.fetch(refund.id)